PennyLaneAI/pennylane/doc/development/guide/logging.rst

 extensible and flexible as it is a challenge to configure for all user needs – ideally we define some good defaults that meet our development goals, and only deviate from them if required.
-For further details and customization options I will suggest reading the Python logging documentation `how-to <https://docs.python.org/3/howto/logging.html#python%20logging>`__ and `“advanced” tutorial <https://docs.python.org/3/howto/logging.html#logging-advanced-tutorial>`__
+For further details and customization options, consider reading the Python logging documentation `how-to <https://docs.python.org/3/howto/logging.html#python%20logging>`__ and `“advanced” tutorial <https://docs.python.org/3/howto/logging.html#logging-advanced-tutorial>`__